 This division will feature teams that may have 1 skilled player, but also 1-2 inexperienced players.
 If both of the main players are quite skilled in Badminton and competitive in nature, then the team should move up to a higher level.
 Teams in this division must have a “fun first” approach to every game.

-This division is for teams that have some experience playing badminton.
+This division is for teams that have some experience playing the sport.
 Players can serve and return with accuracy, and the team is looking for more of a challenge than the Recreational level.
 Not all players need to be highly skilled; it is more about the average skill and competitiveness of the team as a whole.